87andrewh/WeirdAntiCheatIdeas/README.md

 # Weird Anti-Cheat Ideas
 A place for collecting anti-cheat ideas that I find weird or compelling.
-Hopefully I don't include anything that will come back to bite.
+Hopefully, I don't include anything that will come back to bite.

 ### Detection:
 - Quantifying impact of cheaters.
 Just player perception?
-If players don't notice, is there a probelem?
+If players don't notice, is there a problem?
+  - Reports / (players * playtime)?
+Stratify by skill, trust, spending?
   - Quantifying perception across games.
 What does the same person think about CS, Overwatch, and Valorant?
 - Quantifying distribution of types of cheaters and tools, the amount of damage they do.
 - Is machine learning the end game?
 Or other automated systems?
-Manual banning seems like an ops nightmare.
+When do bans have to be manual?
 - Generating artificial cheat vs legitimate data by simulating bots with cheats vs no cheats.
 - Weird features:
   - Quantify aim skill relative to other skills (movement, inventory management)